Gitmail-name/whereis/README.md

 # whereis

-This is the terrible web app that runs http://whereis.dantoml.com
+This is the web app that runs https://whereis.issyl0.co.uk

 If you wish to run it yourself, you need to set the following env vars: